 Date Written: December 13, 2018

 Low-quality securities class action lawsuits disproportionally target firms with valuable innovation output and impose a substantial implicit "tax'' on these firms.
 We establish this fact using data on lawsuits against U.S. corporations between 1996 and 2011 and the private economic value of a rm's newly granted patents as a measure of valuable innovation output.
 Our results challenge the widely-held view that it is the greater failure propensity of innovative firms that drives litigation risk.
 Instead, our findings suggest that changes in investment opportunities and corporate disclosure induced by the innovation make successful innovators attractive targets of low-quality litigation.
 Overall, our results provide new evidence consistent with the view that the current class action litigation system has adverse effects on the competitiveness of the U.S. economy.

-Keywords: Innovation, Patents, Class Action Lawsuit, Shareholder Litigation, Law and Economics
+Keywords: Innovation, Patents, Class Action Lawsuit, Shareholder Litigation, Corporate Governance, Law and Economics

 JEL Classification: G38, K22, K41, O31, O32